-Nova K. Stroud - Science Fiction Author
+Nova K. Stroud - Hard Science Fiction Author

 NOVA K. STROUD

-Science Fiction & Future Thrillers
+Hard Science Fiction & Thrillers

 ABOUT THE AUTHOR